nim-works/nimskull/doc/mir.rst

 is not allowed.
 However, much like in the high-level language, structured constructs can be nested.

-Resume
+Unwind
 ------

-`Resume` is a special jump target that may only appear as the target of `Raise`, `Continue`, `CheckedCall`, and `Except`.
+`Unwind` is a special jump target that may only appear as the target of `Raise`, `Continue`, `CheckedCall`, and `Except`.
 It specifies that unwinding/exception-handling *resumes* in the caller procedure.